tc39/proposal-decimal/docs/why-decimal.md

 // 0.9: NOT exact
 ```

 Out of the single-digit decimals, only 0.5 can be exactly represented!
 This is because 0.5 = 1/2, and powers of 2 are the only fractions that binary can represent exactly.
-Looking at, say, the number 0.00, 0.01, …, 1.00, the results are even more startling.
+Looking at, say, the numbers 0.00, 0.01, …, 1.00, the results are even more startling.

 ## What Decimal Doesn't Solve